CRASHSpace/tuesday/_posts/2018-01-23-tuesday-sweep.md

 Post on [CRASH Space](https://blog.crashspace.org/2018/01/tuesday-sweep-23-january-2018/)

-Whew!
-Lots to catch up on since the beginning fo January.
-Let’s get to it in this, your weekly reminder to back up your data, update software and otherwise pay attention to your digital environment.
+Your weekly reminder to back up your data, update software and otherwise pay attention to your digital environment.
 (Oh, and to go to the CRASH Space meeting…)

 ### Jump in Here